TimAndrejc/LanParty/README.md

 <h3 align="center">Lan Party Website</h3>

 ## Explanation
 - This is a website for a Lan Party I am hosting with my friends.
 It is a simple website that has a few pages and a few features.
 It consists of PHP, HTML, CSS, and JavaScript.
+Feel free to use this as a template for your own website.
+If you have any questions, feel free to contact me.